 When it comes to taking care of our homes, we all devote varying amounts of time and effort to preserving and keeping them presentable.
 We also have very different opinions on what constitutes acceptable tidiness.
-Some of us will aim to be as organised as a show home.
+Some of us will aim to be as organised as a show home, making full use of a Fort Worth house cleaning company or a similar cleaning service in their area to ensure the home sparkles brilliantly.
 Others are unconcerned with a few toys and bits and pieces hanging about.
 When it comes to hygiene and cleaning, though, we should all be on the same page.
 After all, the terms “clean” and “tidy” have different connotations.
 So, let’s take a moment to look at the difference between clean and tidy.

 What is the difference between clean and tidy?